Sensory CircuitsSecondary students aged 12-14 in grey blazers with house colour ties participating in a sensory circuits activity

 7. Provide a variety of activity ideas: Keep the circuit dynamic and engaging by offering a wide range of activity options.
 This prevents boredom and allows for a diverse sensory experience.

 8. Sequence activities appropriately: Arrange the activities in a logical order to create a flow that gradually increases and decreases arousal levels.
-Starting with more alerting activities and transitioning to organizing and calming activities ensures a smooth sensory experience.
+Starting with more alerting activities and transitioning to organising and calming activities ensures a smooth sensory experience.

 9. Consider space and equipment: Ensure that the sensory circuit is set up in a safe and appropriate space with suitable equipment.
 Consider factors such as space constraints, safety measures, and the child's physical abilities when selecting activities.